Saint-Louis-University/SLU-hILLpr-Browser-Extension/README.md

 # SLU-hILLpr Browser Extension

-Firefox browser extension to copy [WorldCat](https://www.worldcat.org) item information to a SLU Interlibrary Loan (ILL) request page
+Firefox or Chrome browser extension to copy [WorldCat](https://www.worldcat.org) item information to a SLU Interlibrary Loan (ILL) request page

 **Goal**

-To provide a faster, more efficient way to place ILL requests in Firefox
+To provide a faster, more efficient way to place ILL requests

 **Technology Overview**